datacarpentry/image-processing/_episodes/07-thresholding.md

 ![Grayscale histogram](../fig/06-junk-histogram.png)

 Since the image has a white background, most of the pixels in the image are white.
-This corresponds nicely to what we see in the histogram: there is a spike just past the value 250.
+This corresponds nicely to what we see in the histogram: there is a spike near the value of 1.0.
 If we want to select the shapes and not the background, we want to turn off the white background pixels, while leaving the pixels for the shapes turned on.
-So, we should choose a value of `T` somewhere between 200 and 255, and turn pixels below the `T` value on and turn the pixels above the `T` value off.
+So, we should choose a value of `t` somewhere before the large peak and turn pixels above that value "off".

 Here are the first few lines of a Python program to apply simple thresholding to the image, to accomplish this task.